isaacholt100/bnum/README.md

 At the moment, the [`From`](https://doc.rust-lang.org/core/convert/trait.From.html) trait is implemented for bnum's integers, from all the Rust primitive integers.
 However, this behaviour is not quite correct.
 For example, if a 24-bit wide unsigned integer were created (`BUintD8<3>`), this should not implement `From<u32>`, etc. and should implement `TryFrom<u32>` instead.
 To ensure correct behaviour, the [`FromPrimitive`](https://docs.rs/num-traits/latest/num_traits/cast/trait.FromPrimitive.html) trait from the [`num_traits`](https://docs.rs/num-traits/latest/num_traits/index.html) crate can be used instead, as this will always return an `Option` rather than the integer itself.

 The [`num_traits::NumCast`](https://docs.rs/num-traits/latest/num_traits/cast/trait.NumCast.html) trait is implemented for bnum's integers but will panic if its method [`from`](https://docs.rs/num-traits/latest/num_traits/cast/trait.NumCast.html#tymethod.from) is called, as it is not possible to guarantee a correct conversion, due to trait bounds enforced by [`NumCast`](https://docs.rs/num-traits/latest/num_traits/cast/trait.NumCast.html).
 This trait should therefore never be used on bnum's integers.
 The implementation exists only to allow implementation of the [`num_traits::PrimInt`](https://docs.rs/num-traits/latest/num_traits/int/trait.PrimInt.html) trait for bnum's integers.

+## Prior bugs

+The short list of bugs in previous versions can be found at [`changes/prior-bugs.md`](https://github.com/isaacholt100/bnum/blob/master/changes/prior-bugs.md).

 ## Future Work